 A CPS caseworker Reviews your child's case and decides whether or not it is sensible for you to expect your family to be removed from a CPS case.
 First, CPS will determine whether or not whether you and your Co-parent have both displayed a willingness and inability to use one another in times of need for your family.
 This is one of those basic parenting tests that CPS will look to determine whether or not it is time to close a child case.
 Your desire.
 Coparenting is one of those things that in actuality makes your life easier but may not be the simplest thing for you to employ in your life.
 There are many factors at play in this regard.
 These factors would be the difficulty associated with getting over past harms or even beginning to trust your Co-parent.
 As a result, co-parenting may not come easy to you at all.

 For instance, if a member of your household was a concern as far as using our neglecting your child has that member of the household been removed?
 If your anger has been cited as a specific cause for concern have you addressed that concern by attending counseling or any other kind of therapy or supportive services set up by CPS?
 Having participated with the family-based social services for safety plan as set forth by CPS, your attorney and?
-These are the sort of basic circumstances that will be looked at to determine whether or not CPS is ready to close out your case.
+These basic circumstances will be looked at to determine whether or not CPS is ready to close out your case.
 Hopefully, you have been participating in updating CPS on any progress made in your life in that of your child.

 Or, we could be looking at a situation where you word ensure that an adult would be at home with your child after school rather than allowing your child to come home after school by him or herself.
 Again, reasonable minds can differ as to whether or not your child can take care of him or herself alone after school.
 However, if the state of Texas has determined your child is at risk of harm as a result of being left alone by themselves then you are better off making plans to have someone available.
 That could mean hiring a babysitter, working with after-school activities, or some other option given your circumstances.
 At that stage of a case, it is not proper or smart for you to ignore any input provided to you by CPS.
 The more receptive you are to their advice the more likely you are to be able to have Your child returned home to you safely and to have your case wrapped up.

 what sort of plan does your family have in place when it comes to dealing with future circumstances involving threats of abuse or neglect against your child.
-Every family should have a plan in place as far as what you all would do if your child is put in a risky situation.
+Every family should have a plan in place regarding what you would do if your child is put in a risky situation.
 Ideally, your plan would involve removing any risks of harm, to begin with, or at least doing what you can to minimize the risk of harm.
 This may mean different things for different families and given your circumstances a plan for your family may look different from a plan for your neighbor.
 However, I think we can all agree that having a plan in place is better than failing to do so.

 Again, CPS is not asking you to insert yourself into the lives of your Co-parent.
 They are also not asking you to concern yourself more with your Co-parent than you do with your child.
 However, you are the first line of defense for all feature harm to your child.
 Unfortunately, the CPS case is shown that even up here it can be a source of harm to a child.
 As a result, you need to be able to identify the potential harm to your child in the form of bad actions by a Co-parent.
 Learning how to identify potential signs of abuse or neglect and to help your child avoid those circumstances is a telltale sign of growth when it comes to improving your skills as a parent.

 Is your home a safe place for your child?
 A home is where your child will spend the vast majority of their period as a result, the agency will want to make sure that you are taking every precaution understood necessary to ensure the safety of the home.
-Safety in the home depends upon the home itself and its physical condition, the atmosphere of the home in terms of an environment conducive to growth and development as well as helping to keep the home a safe place in terms of physical harm.
+Safety in the home depends upon the home itself and its physical condition, the atmosphere of the home in terms of an environment conducive to growth and development as well as helping to keep the home safe in terms of physical harm.

 Dangerous conditions should be removed from the home.
 Oftentimes this means that basic household repairs can be performed to remedy issues regarding safety.
 Fixing a broken step, a leaky roof, or putting the aforementioned gun in a gun safe can make a world of difference in the eyes of CPS.
-Likewise, if there is a person in your house who poses a risk of harm to your child that person needs to be removed.
+Likewise, if a person in your house poses a risk of harm to your child, that person needs to be removed.
 Failure to do so may result in the elongation of the CPS case or the possible removal of your child permanently.
 There isn't much in terms of the life of my child greater in terms of importance.
 He won't want to readily ensure that your child is safe at home.

 Single parents should have access to Medicaid in Texas.
 As a result, not having insurance available for your child is a major issue in the eyes of CPS.
 Should work too sure that child has a primary care doctor it is receiving necessary care.
 Simply having your child signed up for Medicaid if he or she is eligible is a good place to begin.
 Otherwise, Where your child cannot be returned home all that quickly before these changes are made.